 One remarkable peaceful morning when I went to Wat Umong, first I heard only the chatter of the ladies selling flowers to visitors.
 They were discussing what lottery number would be best to bet on.
-I strode the staircase up to the single standing Chedi and two Thai looking women in white were orbiting the Chedi at a meditative pace.
-They were certainly in Wat Umong for retreat and meditation, but after their merit-making, they loosened up and took turns to take selfies of themselves and with the Chedi.
+I strode the staircase up to the single standing Chedi, and two Thai looking women in white were orbiting the Chedi at a meditative pace.
+They were undoubtedly in Wat Umong for retreat and meditation, but after their merit-making, they loosened up and took turns to take selfies of themselves and with the Chedi.
 One of them looked at me and asked in English where I was from.
-When I said Sweden she started to smile and addressed me in Swedish. – Wow, I live outside Örebro!
+When I said Sweden, she smiled and addressed me in Swedish. – Wow, I live outside Örebro!
 We just finished our quarantine in Bangkok and came here for a retreat.
-Haven’t been to Thailand for years!
+I haven‘t been to Thailand for years!

 After the conversation, I evaluated the likelihood that the only people I would meet in a slightly off the beaten track temple in Chiang Mai would be from Sweden.
-Wondering if I should buy a lottery ticket with that day’s date or something.
-Ridding myself of the thought I walked to my favourite spot in the temple grounds, the gently smiling Buddha.
+She wondered if I should buy a lottery ticket with that day’s date or something.
+Ridding myself of the thought, I walked to my favourite spot in the temple grounds, the gently smiling Buddha.

 There is a collection of old statues and a bunch of new miniature ones compiled just outside the entrance to the tunnels of the temple.
-Every time I come I found a new captivating figure that makes me speculate of the history of; Where was it found?
+Every time I come, I find a new captivating figure that makes me speculate of the history of; Where was it found?
 Who made it?
 What happened to it?
 And why is it here?

 These Buddhas , unlike those of Gandhara, are of fuller body, with soft Indian bellies.
 They look less vain and haughty than the Gandhara Buddhas, and their faces possess a deep sympathy -that hint of a smile, as sorrowful and knowing an emotion as has ever been expressed in stone.How the Buddha Got his Face.
 Aatish Taseer, New York Times.

 Anyhow, it is easy to sit and mull over the statue in the Tunnel Temple for a long time.
-It really gives me a peace of mind.
+It provides me peace of mind.

-Wat Umong itself was originally built as a forest temple outside the inner city of Chiang Mai.
-First, it was named Werukattaharam, “the eleven sections” of bamboo where monks were to reside.
+Wat Umong itself was initially built as a forest temple outside the inner city of Chiang Mai.
+First, it was named Werukattaharam, “the eleven sections” of bamboo where monks resided.
 The initiator is supposed to have been King Mengrai in 1297 AD.
 According to a tale, one of the kings favourite monks found the city noise disturbing already in those days and preferred meditating in a tunnel.

-The king wanted to accommodate the monks that searched for seclusion.
+The king wanted to accommodate the monks that rummaged for seclusion.
 Therefore tunnels in brick were built for the monks to help them isolate themselves from the outside world.

 Another story tells that the tunnels were built so a mentally unstable monk wouldn’t roam around and get lost in the woods.
 Facts and folktales blend.
 So it is hard to know the early history of the temple.
 Furthermore, some research claims that the temple was built around 100 years after King Mengrai was supposed to have ordered it.
 That would have been under the Lanna King Kuna’s (Guna’) rule.

-Also, the Tunnel temple was abandoned at a point, probably in the 19th century and it took until 1948 before the area came alive again.
-I have heard stories that Japanese soldiers used the tunnels for storage during the Second World War.
+Also, the Tunnel temple was abandoned at a point, probably in the 19th century, and it took until 1948 before the area came alive again.
+I have heard stories that Japanese soldiers used the tunnels for storage during World War II.
 But I have never been able to confirm it.